egor7/blog-1/csv/csv.md

 6
 ```

-kdb+ is a vector language.
-Many operations accepts not only scalars but lists as well.
+Q is a vector language.
+Many operators accept not only scalars but lists as well.
 Indexing is such an operation.

 ```
 q) l[2 1]
 6 1
 ```

-The square brackets are just syntactic sugar, you can also use the `@` operator with infix notation
+The square brackets are just syntactic sugar.
+You can instead use the `@` operator with infix notation.

 ```
 q) l @ 2 1
 6 1
 ```

-If we pass list of lists to both sides of the `@` operator then we need the `each both` construct again.
-Putting all together, we add new column `sum_A_of` by
+If we pass a list of lists as both arguments of the `@` operator then we need the Each iterator again.
+Putting it all together, we add new column `sum_A_of` by

 ```bash